HB234 Alabama 2012 Session

 - Alabama Liquefied Petroleum Gas Board, posting of rules, posting of bond by administrator request deleted, board authorized to issue nontraffic citations for transportation violations, provides further for Class A and Class F permits and general and automobile liability insurance, Secs.
 9-17-101, 9-17-103, 9-17-104, 9-17-105, 9-17-106, 9-17-107, 9-17-109, 9-17-121, 9-17-122, 40-17-161, 40-17-164 am'd

-This bill would delete the requirement that the administrator file an official bond with the Secretary of State before beginning employment.
+- The administrator is no longer required to file an official bond with the Secretary of State to begin employment.

 - Subjects